Mahesha1991/nodejs_get_request/README.md

 In termial run : $    nodemon

-open the browser to the location http://localhost:3000/units/si?units=(----all the testing values goes here-----)
+open the browser to the location http://localhost:3000/units/si?units= (----all the testing values goes here-----)